alxtrnr/bongo-twisty/content/blog/Nerve damage   Cyclist's Palsy.md

 A choice range of supplements will hopefully speed things along a bit - vitamin B6 and vitamin B12 (nerve healing and regeneration); Bromelain extract and Tumeric (anti inflammatory); magnesium (blood vessel and muscle relaxant); and Ginkgo biloba (enhances circulation).

-A bit of home based physio - tractioning out the wrist and use of wrist splints at night.
+A bit of home based physio - traction out the wrist and use of wrist splints at night.
 A chiropractor may also be able to manipulate the wrist bones to ease off the pressure.
 I may well give that a go too.